What is a mallet injury?

 Any issue with the splint should be reported to the hand team via the contact page.

-After week 6, if the finger remains straight, the splint can be removed during the day and worn at night time for another 2 weeks.
+After week 6, if the finger remains straight, the splint can be removed during the day and worn at night time for another two weeks.
 It can also be used to protect the finger during heavy activity or sport.
 The finger can be mobilised very gently at this stage.

 Between 8 and 10 weeks, the injury should have healed.
 The splint can now be removed completely, and the hand used for normal day to day activity.